 It is only by having a clearly defined program of social responsibility in place that Intimate Places can look to the future and take decisions which will enable it to continue to contribute positively towards an ever-changing and dynamic environment.

-The central theme to our program is one of “sustainability.
+The central theme to our program is one of “sustainability.”
 We have learned over the years, through both our successes as well as our failures, that it is preferable to encourage self-help groups to produce something which we can then buy from them – even at inflated prices – than it is to donate funds which can all too easily be squandered providing no long-term benefit to the intended recipients.

 Intimate Places are extremely fortunate to be in the service industry and to require a wide range of products on a regular basis in order to be able to deliver the services which our guests desire.
 Consequently, we find ourselves able to help a wide range of groups and to make a difference to the lives of many ordinary Tanzanians.

-The importance of technology has grown in the last decade and will in our opinion continue to do so in the coming years.
+The importance of technology has grown in the last two decades and will in our opinion continue to do so in the coming years.
 We believe that we will need to continue to embrace technological advances fully in the future in order to be able to improve our offerings and to pursue our policy of protecting the environment in which we exist.

 One of the areas where we are already concentrating our efforts is in the use of clean energy generated through natural phenomena.
 We have set a goal to halve our carbon footprint over the course of the next decade, even taking into consideration organizational growth.